 Moreover, there are two additional ways to talk about a color’s overall appearance: tinting and shading.
 Tinting is when we want to achieve a lighter color by adding the right amount of white color.
 But shading is the opposite of tinting; it darkens the color by adding the right amount of black.

-According to color psychology, not only different hues, but also different shades and tints of a certain hue can evoke different emotions.
+According to color psychology, not only different hues but also different shades and tints of a certain hue can evoke different emotions.
 For example, light blue carries a different meaning than dark blue.

-Now that we’re familiar with the basic characteristics of colors in general, we can take a look at the process of coloring a footage, comprising three main interconnected steps.
+Now that we’re familiar with the basic characteristics of colors in general, we can take a look at the process of coloring footage, comprising three main interconnected steps.
 The color correction process is usually approached step by step in the following order:

-1. Color Scripting
+1. Color script animation

-Color scripting is a process of mapping out the color, lighting and emotional connotations of an animated video in an animation studio.
+Color scripting is a process of mapping out the color, lighting, and emotional connotations of an animated video in an animation studio.
 A color script is a sequential and visual outline, explaining how colors will be used throughout the 3D animation.

 The very first step to color script a 3D animation is to assign a single color to the entire story from the beginning to the end, based on its main theme and mood.
 The next step would be to create a pre-color script.
-Think of the pre-color script as a colored storyboard; with only one color per frame.
+Think of the pre-color script as a colored animation storyboard; with only one color per frame.
 Identifying the key moments of the story or its emotional touch-points can greatly help the process.

 2. Color correction

-A combination of technical solutions in a single process to fix color problems and correct any deviations from the standard colors in a project is called color correction.
+A combination of technical solutions in a single process to fix color problems and correct any deviations from the standard colors in a project is called a color correction.
 Color correction is not limited to 3D animation production.
 It is widely used on television, cinema, photography, etc.

-The main objective of this procedure is for colors to look real, clean and as close as possible to what they should be.
+The main objective of this procedure is for colors to look real, clean, and as close as possible to what they should be.
 To do so, several adjustments may be applied to the footage by covering the mistakes and/or pulling out more details from the project.

 Color Correction tools are a basic part of popular post-production software packages such as Adobe After Effects.